twindle-co/twindle/README.md

 ### Roadmap 🛣
+- [ ] In depth detail roadmap discussion
 - [ ] Node.js CLI
 - [ ] A webpage providing the same services
 - [ ] Converting blogs from sites such as Hashnode and Medium